top of page

 Butchart Gardens

 With over 55 acres to explore, this is one of my favorite dog-friendly attractions!
-You'll need to drive here as it's not located In the city limits, but it's so worth it.
-I've been to gardens all over the world in Japan, England, etc. and this one blew me away.
-They had all kinds of biodiversity, unique flowers, Italian gardens and Japanese style gardens with shrines built in too.
+You'll need to drive here as it's not located in the city limits, but it's so worth it.
+I've been to gardens all over the world in Japan, England, etc., and this one blew me away.
+They had all kinds of biodiversity, unique flowers, Italian gardens, and Japanese-style gardens with shrines built in, too.
 This was the perfect place to take my mom while she was visiting me in Washington.
 We spent about 2-3 hours walking around and taking photos.
 Peak is in the spring in early May, but we went in July and it was still gorgeous!
 It does cost money, but it's so worth it if you haven't been.
-I really enjoyed the giftshop at the end too!
+I really enjoyed the gift shop at the end, too!

 Beacon Hill Park

 This park is really neat.
 I recommend grabbing a coffee and spending your morning here before your ferry home.
-This is also where the Victoria half marathon race takes place.
+This is also where the Victoria half-marathon race takes place.
 It's a large park full of all kinds of animals.
-When we were here there was a giant peacock that got loose and was in the middle of the road.
+When we were here, there was a giant peacock that got loose and was in the middle of the road.
 My dog definitely went crazy for all the farm smells!

-Chinatown & Other eats
+Chinatown & Other Eats

 Day trip to Tofino

 I haven't done this, but it's been on my list for a long time.
-It's hard to get a reservation to stay here, but this beach and recreation area is stunning.
+It's hard to get a reservation to stay here, but this beach and recreation area are stunning.
 If you have the time, make the trip and check it out!

 Hi!
 I'm Jackie and my dog is Sora.
 I work remote as an engineer, but I love to spend my free time in nature and by traveling to new places.
 I take my camera wherever I go, and sometimes my drone.